 Easy Creamy Dill Dip is the perfect dip for any party!

-At each holiday party while I was growing up, my aunt always came with a large bowl of dill dip surrounded by pumpernickel bread.
+At each holiday party, while I was growing up, my aunt always came with a large bowl of creamy dill dip surrounded by pumpernickel bread.

-This Creamy Dill Dip is absolutely perfect for parties.
+This Creamy Dill Dip is absolutely perfect for parties and ALWAYS a hit!

 - 1/2 Cup Sour Cream